How to use compost?

-How to know when compost is ready?
+How to know when your compost is ready

-Little known fact, compost was actually quite contrary Mary’s secret to garden growth.
+Little known fact, compost was actually quite Contrary Mary’s secret to garden growth.
 But how do you know when it’s done rotting and ready for potting?

 Unfinished compost is brighter and chunkier, and should only be used as a top layer after a month of maturing.
 If buried around the roots, it can damage the soil and your plants.